opendocsg/opendoc-formsg-faq/ReadThisFirst.md

 ## Who do I ask for help?

-The fastest way to get help is to join our Workplace@Facebook group and post a question there.
+The fastest way to get help is to join our [Workplace@Facebook group](https://onepublicservice.facebook.com/groups/299464690543915/) and post a question there.
 Our group name is form.gov.sg.
 Fellow form creators and ourselves will readily respond within hours if not minutes.

-You may also consult your agency reps for help, which we will publish soon.
+You may also consult your agency reps for help.
+We will publish a list of reps soon.

 For bug reports or technical issues happening to your live form, please fill in our [Support Form](https://go.gov.sg/formsg-support).